Cradled by Grace—Introduction

 1. Introduction

 The first month of motherhood I cried a lot.
-The things I was told to do–set up the crib, install the car seat, buy the baby clothes–didn't actually prepare me for what it was like to become a mom.
-I was overwhelmed, exhausted, and didn’t think I was a good enough mom for my baby.
+The things I was told to do—set up the crib, install the car seat, buy the baby clothes—didn't actually prepare me for what it was like to become a mom.
+I was overwhelmed and exhausted, and convinced I wasn’t a good enough mom for my baby.

 I didn’t grow up going to church.
 I became an atheist in high school.
 As a new believer at 25, I spent more time serving than I did reading Scripture.
 Becoming a mom made me realize how much I needed God and how little I knew His Word.

-Cradled by Grace is a collection of honest and relatable stories from my first year as a mom–from a miscarriage to the birth of my second child.
-My hope is that we will find common ground, even if your experiences look different than mine.
-Every story is followed by a deep dive into Scripture, exploring the connection between first-time motherhood and the stories of mothers in Scripture and the life of Jesus.
-Chapters close with reflection questions and a prayer of encouragement.
+Cradled by Grace is a collection of honest, relatable stories from my first year of motherhood, tracing the journey from miscarriage to the birth of my second child.
+My hope is that you will find common ground, even if your experiences look different than mine.
+I follow every story with a deep dive into Scripture, exploring the connection between first-time motherhood and the stories of mothers in the Bible and the life of Jesus.
+Each chapter closes with reflection questions and a prayer of encouragement.

-When scripture is quoted, I am using the New International Version.
-As you read, I encourage you to open your bible and follow along to see the stories in context.
+This book uses the New International Version.
+As you read, I encourage you to open your Bible and follow along to see the stories in context.

 I’m glad we’re on this motherhood journey together.